Diversity & Inclusion

 Jack DiCanio is the head of litigation in Skadden’s Palo Alto office.
 Mr. DiCanio’s distinguished career, which began in the United States Attorney’s Office for the Central District of California, encompasses a diverse trial practice focusing on complex, high-stakes federal and state court litigation, as well as white collar defense.

 Mr. DiCanio is annually ranked in Chambers USA’s prestigious Band 1, along with Skadden’s West Coast Litigation practice.
 He also is recognized in other publications for his successes on behalf of his clients, including by The Best Lawyers in America.
 He was named Best Lawyers’ 2017 San Jose Criminal Defense: White-Collar Lawyer of the Year.
-He also was named by Who’s Who Legal and Global Investigations Review’s Investigations 2016 as one of the country’s leading investigations attorneys.
+He also has repeatedly been named by Who’s Who Legal and Global Investigations Review’s Investigations as one of the country’s leading investigations attorneys.
 The publications’ list cited client commentary calling Mr. DiCanio “a ‘tremendous litigator’ whose investigations counsel is much valued by clients.”
 Skadden had more attorneys on the list than any other firm.

 Some of Mr. DiCanio’s matters include representing: